-Let’s start by defining what a brand touchpoint is: it’s any point at which one of your customers interacts with your company in some way, whether it’s through browsing your website or listening to your podcast.
+Let’s start by defining what a brand touchpoint is: it’s any point at which one of your customers interacts with your company in some way, whether browsing your website or listening to your podcast.

 Brand Touchpoints include anything that someone can experience with your business—from a beautifully branded business card to an Instagram story to an email newsletter you send out once per month.

 Brands have many different ways in which they interact with their customers, but there are two major types of interaction: